rhewett/academic-kickstart/content/authors/jacobmerizian/_index.md

 ---

-Jacob is a 5th year student at Virginia Tech studying Mathematics and Computer Science, where he works on algorithms for HPC systems, cybersecurity, and brain-computer-interfaces.
+Jacob completed undergraduate studies in Mathematics and Computer Science at Virginia Tech in 2020.
+His interests are algorithms for HPC systems, cybersecurity, and brain-computer-interfaces.
 He is currently working on his startup, QuickTech Medical.